Feel the Momentum

 I’m interested in what the world is like and the implications of that for how we live our lives.
 In What’s Reality Like?, I consider various conceptions of what ultimately exists and draw analogies to contemporary fundamental physics with an emphasis on the centrality of time, change and interconnection.
 At the core of my thinking is the idea that reality is something continually being put together with each of us as active participants with the power to shape the course of history.

 Thinking clearly matters just as much as feeling deeply.
-In Watch, Feel, Prove and Logic, Quiet Companion, I explore how intuition and reasoning work together to sharpen decisions, manage emotions, and make sense of the world.
+In Watch, Feel, Prove and Logic, Quiet Companion, I explore how intuition and reasoning can work together to sharpen decisions, manage emotions, and make sense of the world.

 A Grounded Sense of Self with Deep Connection and Relationships

 Ideas shape how we see ourselves and others.
-I believe that everyone has value, not because of external success, but because of the ability to grow and uniquely contribute to their community in ways that feel real and meaningful.
+I believe that everyone has value, not because of external success, but because of the ability to continually grow and uniquely contribute to the world in ways that feel real and meaningful.
 This thread runs through essays like Why You Matter and Harmonizing Ethics, where I bring together different schools of thought to create an approach that fits modern life.
 I also created Journaling for Thinking and Deliberation, a guide to making these ideas practical, helping us reflect, rethink, and realign with what matters.

-Since relationships are central to well-being, I explore how we can build trust, communicate clearly, and create deeper connections in Intentional Communication and Desire, Love, Trust.
+Since relationships are central to well-being, I explore how we can build trust, communicate clearly, and create deeper connections in posts like Intentional Communication and Desire, Love, Trust.
 I make these applicable through the guided prompts in Journaling for Progressive Dating.

 Engaging with Society and the World